ihmeuw-scicomp/jobmon/docsource/advanced_usage.rst

 **********************

-The most basic version of resource scaling is cumulative multiplication by a scaling factor, you can also use some more bespoke resource scalers.
+The most basic version of resource scaling is cumulative multiplication by a scaling factor, but you can also use some more bespoke resource scalers.
 You can pass a Callable that will be applied to the existing resource value, or an Iterator that yields numeric values.
 Any Callable should take a single numeric value as its sole argument and return only a single numeric value.
 Any Iterable can be easily converted to an Iterator by using the iter()